tesera/pgexport-awslambda/README.md

 ````

 ####Import
 Uses AWS Lambda's basic execution mode to invoke an import.
-You can override the default column type of VARCHAR(255) by providing an overrides object.
+You can override the default column type of VARCHAR(255) by providing an mappings object.

 ````json
 {